USF Health Byrd Alzheimer’s Center and Research Institute

 Current Clinical Trials

 Currently, there are very few treatment options for those with Alzheimer’s disease (AD).
 Clinical trials are the only way for new treatments to be developed that can prevent progression of the disease.
 Clinical trials also help us learn more about AD.
 At the Byrd Institute, we are involved in several research studies, adding new studies regularly.
 We offer a range of participation options including prevention studies for older people without memory loss and studies that include treatment of mild cognitive impairment (MCI) and mild to moderate AD.
-Some of our trials are observation-only, while others involve pills, injections, or infusions.
-Additionally, many trials include special blood tests, cognitive testing, and brain imaging (PET scans) to detect the protein accumulation associated with memory loss.
-Below is a list of opportunities to participate in our studies.
+Some of our trials are observation-only, while others involve oral medications, injections, or infusions.
+Additionally, many trials include special blood tests, cognitive testing, and brain imaging (MRIs and PET scans).
+Below is a list of our current study opportunities.

 The Byrd Institute is very pleased to announce a new study